PARADIGMS OF HEALING - THE OLD AND THE NEW

 With the new paradigm, in other words, more of an effort is made to really understand the causes of symptoms, to dispel fear and empower a person.
 This helps activate the body's own restorative powers.

 6. Addressing Deeper Causes.
 Many drugs and medical procedures suppress symptoms.
 If this is all that is done, symptoms tend to change form and become worse or more chronic.
 Suppression may mask a more serious condition.
-Healing using nutritional balancing science addresses deeper causes of illness.
+Healing using development science addresses deeper causes of illness.
 These may include mechanical, structural, nutritional, electrical, emotional, social, vibrational, or even spiritual causes.

-8. Health as successful relationship with the environment, both internal and external, or successful coping with our environments.
-Nutritional balancing views health as a process of successfully relating or coping with one’s physical, chemical, emotional, intellectual, social, financial, and even spiritual environment.
+7. Different government policies.
+The development paradigm views health as a process of successfully relating or coping with one’s physical, chemical, emotional, intellectual, social, financial, and even spiritual environment.

 The body is understood as more than a collection of glands and organs.
 It is nothing less than the temple of the living God.
 It is governed by etheric laws and principles, as well as physical ones.
 The more advanced principles are discussed in a separate article entitled Advanced Sciences.
 Rather than the view that we live in a body, the perspective is that the body lives inside of us.
 Our thoughts are very powerful in creating health and illness.
-Perhaps we live in many dimensions at the same time.

 By the way, none of this is really new.
 The development paradigm is a modern application of ancient healing wisdom.

 For a more technical information about the old and new paradigms of healing, read Healing Paradigms and the two articles on development science theory: Theory Of Development – Part I and Theory Of Development – Part II, on this website.